 Fair treatment for those who do not have their own voice

 Respecting individuals' wishes in a compassionate and considered way

 If assisted dying is allowed the answer is:

-1) Have decisions made by the courts (who would order the required drugs)
+1) Have decisions made by a legally accountable body (who would order the required drugs)

 2) Make the UK the first in the world to provide scrutiny during the decision-making process.